entroform/style-chemistry/docs/concepts.md

 #### selectors

-`selectors` is a map, the key must be a string and the value is an index pointing to the value inside `set`.
+`selectors` is a map, the key must be a string and the value is an index pointing to a value inside `set`.
 The above example uses dot notation to add additional level of hierarchy.
 This is not restricted, you may use whatever naming convention you want.
-More than one selectors can point to the same value, notice that `body.large` and `heading.small` points to the value `rem(18)` in the above example.
+More than one selectors can point to the same value, notice that `body.large` and `heading.small` points to the value `rem(18)` in the example above.

-**In SCSS, the index starts with 1 not 0.**
+**In SCSS, the index starts with 1 and not 0.**

 #### default